PX4/PX4-user_guide/en/config/actuators.md

 1. Set the `Disarmed` value so that the surfaces will stay at neutral position when disarmed.
    This is usually around `1500` for PWM servos.
 2. Move the slider for the surface upwards (positive command) and verify that it moves in the direction defined in the [Control Surface Convention](#control-surface-deflection-convention).

+   For example, an aileron would be expected to move up if the slider moves up, while a rudder would move right.

    - If the control surface moves in the opposite direction, click on the `Rev Range` checkbox to reverse the range.

 3. Move the slider again to the middle and check if the Control Surfaces are aligned in the neutral position of the wing

    - If it is not aligned, you can set the **Trim** value for the control surface.

      ::: info
      This is done in the `Trim` setting of the Geometry panel, usually by "trial and error".
      ![Control Surface Trimming](../../assets/config/actuators/control_surface_trim.png)